kelseykodes/readMe-generator/README.md

   - [Questions](#questions)

 # Description:
-  k
+  find the best gyms in Atlanta, Ga!!
 ## Installation:
-  le
+  no installation required!
 ## Usage:
-  mf
+  open it and have fun.
 ## Contributing:
-  fdf
+  me
 # License:
- The repo is licensed by: APACHE 2.0
+ The repo is licensed by: MIT
 # Questions:
-Click here for my Github: https://github.com/ks
+Click here for my Github: https://github.com/kperkins97
 # Email Me:
-  Shoot me an email!: kd
+  Shoot me an email!: kelseykodes@yahoo.com